Mahisasuramardini (radio programme)

 This program has become synonymous with Mahalaya which is celebrated to usher the Devipaksha lunar fortnight and the Durga Puja.
-To this day, most of Bengal and East Indians fond of the programme wakes up in the breezily pre dawn hours, 4 am to be precise, on the Mahalaya day to tune into the Mahishasuramarddini broadcast.
-Presently the recordings are available as audio cassettes and Compact Disks from HMV-RPG which has obtained the rights from All India Radio.
+To this day, most of Bengal and East India fond of the programme wakes up in the breezily pre dawn hours, 4 am to be precise, on the Mahalaya day to tune into the Mahishasuramarddini broadcast.
+Presently, one of the recordings are available as audio cassettes and Compact Disks from His Master's Voice-RPG which has obtained the rights from All India Radio.
 The CD version (as of 2002) contains 19 tracks.

 Birendra Krishna Bhadra

-Birendra Krishna Bhadra, who will always be remembered for making Mahalaya memorable to one and all, is the voice behind the “Mahisasura Mardini.”
+Birendra Krishna Bhadra, who will always be remembered for making Mahalaya memorable to one and all, is the voice behind the "Mahisasura Mardini."
 He recites the holy verses and tells the story of the descent of Durga to earth.
 It was on the day of Mahalaya, the beginning of "Devipaksha", that the gods and goddesses woke up to prepare themselves for Durga Puja.
 In 1931, Mahalaya was first broadcast over the radio in Akashvani, Calcutta.
 The programme was organised by Pankaj Kumar Mallik, Premankur Aatorthi, Birendra Krishna Bhadra, Nripendra Krishna Mukhopadhyay and Raichand Boral.

 So popular was his version of the recitation that when in 1976, the voice of noted Bengali actor, Uttam Kumar was employed for the programme and renamed it as Durga Durgatiharini did not get favorable response from the audience and it was shifted back to the original version of Birendra Krishna Bhadra.

 Bhadra died long ago, but his recorded voice still forms the core of the Mahalaya program.
 In a sonorous voice Bhadra renders the Mahalaya recital for one and half thrilling hours, mesmerizing every household with the divine aura of his narration, as the Bengalis submerge their souls in quiet moments of prayer.

 Musical composition

-Though the theme is mythological and the mantras Vedic, this program is a landmark composition.
+Though the theme is theological and the mantras Vedic, this program is a landmark composition.
 It is scripted by Bani Kumar, and narrated by Birendra Krishna Bhadra while Pratima Bandopadhyay (Amala Kirane), Dwijen Mukhopadhyay (Jago Durga Jago Doshoprohoronodharini), Manabendra Mukhopadhyay (Tabo Achinta), Sandhya Mukhopadhyay, Arati Mukhopadhyay, Utpala Sen, Shyamal Mitra and Supriti Ghosh (Bajlo tomar alor benu) sang in their melodious voices.
 The enchanting music is composed by Pankaj Mullick.
 The songs/chants in the order they appear in the programme are as follows:

 As the recital begins, the serene morning air resonates with the long drawn sound of the sacred conch shell, followed by a tune in Raga Malkosh, which ultimately leads to the start of the programme with the prayer to Goddess Chandi.
 Immediately an atmosphere is created full of assurance, respect and universal love and peace.
 This way, Mahisasurmardini took a permanent place in the heart of Bengali as well as Indian culture.